Exploring the Wild Beauty of Il-Blata tal-Melh

 Getting by car is faster and easier.
 The hike actually starts at the parking lot.

 In Malta, public transportation is okay but can be very slow if you want to see more remote areas.
 If you plan to stay longer than a few days, it is best to rent a car.
-For affordable rental options, I recommend Discover Cars.
+Check out my guide to car rentals in Malta.

 Getting There: